-In the 80s Sharp made some interesting devices powered by the Nintendo Famicom/NES technology.
-The less known devices are the Famicom Titler, a video subtitler, and the C1 NES TV/Sharp Nintendo Television, a television set.
-More common is the Twin Famicom, a console that plays Famicom cartridges and Famicom Disk System Disk Cards (and, with a 72-to-60-pin adaptor, NES cartridges too).
-This is the black Turbo version AN-505-BK:
+In the 80s, Sharp made some interesting devices powered by the Nintendo Famicom/NES technology.
+The less well-known devices are the Famicom Titler, a video subtitler, and the C1 NES TV/Sharp Nintendo Television, a television set.
+More common is the Twin Famicom, a console that plays Famicom cartridges, Famicom Disk System Disk Cards and NES cartridges (with a 72-to-60-pin adapter).

-And a close-up of the label:
+Top and bottom views and a close-up of the label:

-This is interesting: behind an access cover there is a bridge that connects the FDS PCB with the floppy disk drive:
+This is interesting: Behind an access cover, there is a bridge that connects the FDS PCB with the floppy disk drive:

-Inside view, top; on the left side is the lock mechanism for the Famicom cartridge slot:
+Inside view, top: On the left side is the lock mechanism for the Famicom cartridge slot:

-Let’s remove the Famicom/FDS PCB.
+Let’s remove the Famicom/FDS PCB:

 Rather boring, the lower case now and after the last PCB and floppy has been removed: